-Trajectories and/or events can be fetched from Kafka streams and/or retrieved by specific queries addressed to the datAcron store, with respect to spatiotemporal constraints and specific properties of moving entities, contextual and weather data.
+Trajectories and/or events can be fetched from Kafka streams and/or retrieved by specific queries addressed to the detAcron store, with respect to spatiotemporal constraints and specific properties of moving entities, contextual and weather data.

-However, specific datasets - to be decided among partners responsible for data sources and for the computation of analytics results - may be devised and stored in a specific form (e.g. as RDF or csv files).
+However, specific datasets - to be decided among partners responsible for data sources and for the computation of analytics results - may be devised and stored in a specific form (e.g. as RDF or csv files) accompanied with specific metadata.